jillshem/ShemOS/ShemOS.md

 ---

-*First published 2026 · Live document · The framework updates as the case study updates.*
+*First published 2026 · Updated: 2026-03-23 · Live document · The framework updates as the case study updates.*
 *Full research: Human Experience: Aligning Humanity and its Tools — jillshem.com*